-Processes can cover anything from running a report, how to fundraise, to hiring a new employee, or being clear about what volunteers should be doing.
+Processes can cover anything from running a report, how fundraising, hiring a new employee or being clear about what volunteers should be doing.
 Honestly, there’s really no part of the operations of a sports club that shouldn’t have some form of a process in place.
 Nothing is too small or insignificant.

 Processes don’t have to be big boring documents, they can be videos or a combination of the two.
 A lot of companies I work with use Loom to record their processes.
 The point is that it doesn’t have to be an overworked structure, they just need to be done.
 And here is why:

 Not only do you not have to reinvent the wheel every time, you know that steps won’t be missed or done incorrectly.
 Nothing worse than re-work or trying to figure out what you did last time.

 This is to say that you will have a bar set and no matter who is doing the task on any given day, the end result is the same for the member.
 This could be for anything from information dissemination and collection to introducing new programs, or implementation of changes.

 They give you the ability to manage staff shortages

 Whether someone on your team has a planned holiday or you have an unexpected departure, having processes in place ensures that coverage in the important areas isn’t lost.
 While they might be slower, they can still be done which means you won’t have a backlog of work or unimpressed members/stakeholders.

 Accountability is not ambiguous

 If your processes are in place (And are fit for purpose, I have to add that little disclaimer!), then there’s little room for apathy, misunderstandings, or poor quality.